axonivy-market/process-analyser/process-analyser-product/README.md

 ## Demo

+- Before running the Process Analyzer, you should run and complete one of three demo process
 - Select the PMV that matches the desired process and KPI type, then click the **"Show Statistic"** button.
 This will display a raw data visualized process diagram alongside an analyzed statistics table. *(In this version, the data is limited to **"DONE"** cases with fewer than **TWO** alternative elements in their process.)*

 ![show statistic demo](images/show-statistic.gif)